Allegation and Hearing Process

 RESPOND PROMPTLY!
 Don’t ignore it!
 Ignoring it can result in additional charges being filed.
 The Office may also place a hold on your record.
 A hold will prevent you from registering for or dropping courses, and from obtaining an official university transcript.

-Upon your receipt of an official charging letter, you should promptly contact Lora Clark, the administrative assistant for the Office of Student Conduct.
+Upon your receipt of an official charging letter, you should promptly contact Lora Clark, the administrative assistant for the Office of Student Conduct and Community Standards.

 - Be prepared to fully discuss the allegations set forth.
 If you want to prepare a written statement, that is also helpful.